hoc-labs/article-progression/README.md

 ### Internal Page Links

-Most of the time the value of the href attribute on the `<a> ` element is the URL for an external page with in the website, or a page within another website (usually launches a new tab for this type).
+Most of the time the value of the `href` attribute on the `<a> ` element is the URL for an external page with in the website, or a page within another website (usually launches a new tab for this type).

-But it is also possible to set the href attribute to the id of another element in the same page.
-Click on this type of hyper-link will cause the target element to scroll into view.
+But it is also possible to set the `href` attribute to the `id` of another element in the same page.
+Clickoing on this type of hyper-link will cause the target element to scroll into view.
 This is particularly useful for very long articles where there is an index to sections at the top and clicking on a link in the index scrolls the page down to the appropriate section.

 For our article we are going to use this technique to link the items in the TOC list to their associated sections further down in the article.

-In order to do this, you will need to give each section heading (the `<h3>` element) an id attribute with a unique value.
+In order to do this, you will need to give each section heading (the `<h3>` element) an `id` attribute with a unique value.
 Then, in the `<a>` element linking to the section heading, you will specify that **\#id** as the value for the href attribute.

 For example, here is how we could create a hyper-link to the section heading further down the page.